Electronic Exam Service (EXAM)

 - If you have problems with the actual computer, you can restart the computer from the start-button behind the display.
 You may have to wait for a minute or two for the computer to reload from the server.

-- If you have problem with the lockers, please contact the porters in Tervahovi.
+- If you have problem with the lockers, please contact the care takers of the building.